Department of Education and Culture

 Fail D. 0.0 Less than 60 percent This means that the student has not reached the minimum grade acceptable as a pass.
 It also includes the lack of class attendance, the fact that the exams for the class have not been taken, and so on.
 Failure

-Not applicable N - - Indicates that course credit acquired another university or other institution during a study-abroad program or prior to a transfer to our university, has been certified as course credit for our university (courses where credit has been certified).
-Credits Transferred
+Not applicable G - - Indicates that course credit acquired another university or other institution during a study-abroad program or prior to a transfer to our university, has been certified as course credit for our university (courses where credit has been certified).
+Certification

 GPA Calculation Method